-Jerry Helmicki – Vice President
+Jerry Helmicki - President

 After climbing the corporate ladder and having a successful career in the business world, at age forty-three I was burned up.
 It was definitely time for a change and time to look for a more satisfying and rewarding lifestyle.
 I was always interested and fascinated with the west, and after visiting several dude ranches both Cheri and I decided that the multi-dimensional aspects of “dude ranching” offered the lifestyle and environment we both wanted and were looking for.
 In 1995, we purchased the Bar Lazy J Guest Ranch in Colorado.
 That year required giving up a successful career, selling all our worldly possessions, cashing in all our retirement investments and leaving the area I was born and raised in.
 While we had no background in ranching, we were able to apply our previous skills and experiences to build up our dude ranch operation.
 Twenty some years later I can honestly say I never looked back nor had an ounce of regret.
-I consider it an honor and privilege to serve on this board and to participate in supporting and promoting the business of “dude ranching.”
+I consider it an honor and privilege to serve on this board and to participate in supporting and promoting the mission of the Dude Ranch Foundation.

-Janice Schoonover - Treasurer
+Janice Schoonover – Vice President

 Janice was born and raised on the ranch that guests know as Western Pleasure Guest Ranch.
 Her family roots have grown pretty deep in the Gold Creek Valley, with six generations from her mother’s side and five generations from her father’s side calling the Gold Creek Valley their homes.